Ramesh Kumar Pandey

 Ramesh Kumar Pandey is an Indian academic, and the former vice-chancellor of Ranchi University.

 Biography

 Pandey was born and brought up in Jharkhand (then Bihar).
-He completed his Bachelor's, Master's and Ph.D. from Ranchi University.
+He completed his bachelor's, master's and Ph.D. from Ranchi University.
 He was a post-doctoral fellow at University of Nottingham.
-In his 37 years teaching career he wrote more than 25 research papers.
+In his 37-year teaching career, he wrote more than 25 research papers.

-In 2015 he was appointed as vice-chancellor of Ranchi University.
-At the time of joining he told about his priority:

-My priority is to organize students' union elections.
+In 2015, he was appointed as vice-chancellor of Ranchi University.
+At the time of joining, he talked about his priority: "My priority is to organize students' union elections.
 It is only through students' representatives that we come to know about the problems of students.
-I will talk to the members of all student unions and will finalize a date for the elections as soon as possible.
+I will talk to the members of all student unions and will finalize a date for the elections as soon as possible."